vinahost/DevOps/Containers/Docker/Docker-questions-and-answers.md

 ## **How do I run multiple copies of Compose file on the same host?**

-To run multiple copies of a Compose file on the same host, you can use the '-p' command line option or the 'COMPOSE_PROJECT_NAME' environment variable.
+To run multiple copies of a Compose file on the same host, you can use the `-p` command line option or the `COMPOSE_PROJECT_NAME` environment variable.

-The '-p' command line option allows you to specify a custom project name for your Compose file.
+The `-p` command line option allows you to specify a custom project name for your Compose file.
 This will create a unique set of identifiers for all of the containers and other resources in your project.
 For example, if you run the following command:

     docker-compose -p my-project up

-This will create a project named 'my-project' with its own set of identifiers.
+This will create a project named `my-project` with its own set of identifiers.
 You can then run multiple copies of this project on the same host without any conflicts.

-The 'COMPOSE_PROJECT_NAME' environment variable also allows you to specify a custom project name for your Compose file.
-To use this variable, you would set it in your environment before running 'docker-compose'.
+The `COMPOSE_PROJECT_NAME` environment variable also allows you to specify a custom project name for your Compose file.
+To use this variable, you would set it in your environment before running `docker-compose`.
 For example, you could set the variable in your shell like this:

     export COMPOSE_PROJECT_NAME=my-project

-Then, you could run 'docker-compose up' and it would create a project named 'my-project' with its own set of identifiers.
+Then, you could run `docker-compose up` and it would create a project named `my-project` with its own set of identifiers.

 ## **Why Learn Docker?**